cloudify-cosmo/cloudify-azure-plugin/docs/misc.rst

         'your_storage_acct',
         'comp:list')

-    # Maths and stuff...
-    # Decode the base64 Storage Account key, use it as our HMAC key.
+    # Decode the base64 Storage Account key, use it as the HMAC key.
     # Take the previously created String to Sign and use it as the HMAC message.
     # Perform an HMAC using SHA-256 digest and encode the result as base64.
     sss = base64.b64encode(